peterwallhead/FreeRTOS/README.md

 # FreeRTOS

-My playground for learning how to advance my projects using with C and FreeRTOS.
+My playground for learning how to advance my projects with C and FreeRTOS.

 Starting with the [SMP Demos for the Raspberry Pi Pico Board](https://www.freertos.org/smp-demos-for-the-raspberry-pi-pico-board.html)